Apollo 15 postal covers incident: Aftermath

 None of the Apollo 15 crew flew in space again.
-Given that the reprimands meant they would likely never be promoted by the Air Force, they were offered other positions at NASA where their skills could be used.
+Given that the reprimands would damage their career prospects in the Air Force, they were offered other positions at NASA where their skills could be used.
 Scott was made a technical adviser on the Apollo-Soyuz Test Project (the first joint mission with the Soviet Union) and retired from the Air Force in 1975.
 He became director of NASA's Dryden Flight Research Center, retiring from NASA in October 1977 and entering the private sector.
 Worden transferred to NASA's Ames Research Center in California, remaining there until his 1975 retirement both from the Air Force and NASA, and then entered the private sector.
 Irwin retired in 1972 and founded an evangelical group.

 Fletcher asked astronauts still with NASA, and even those who were not, such as Apollo 7's Wally Schirra, to turn in all flown covers in their possession to NASA pending a determination of whether they were government property.
 Kraft related that there was resistance from astronauts, but "we confiscated them, sometimes under duress".
 These covers were returned when the Justice Department chose to take no action, "and whatever happened to them was kept quiet".
 Among the astronauts interviewed in NASA's investigation was Apollo 13's Jack Swigert, who denied any dealings with envelopes; after he subsequently admitted he had, Low removed him from Apollo-Soyuz.

-Kraft suspended some fifteen astronauts who "had broken faith with us and ignored a standing order from Deke"; some, having apologized and served their suspensions, flew on Skylab in the mid-1970s.
+Kraft suspended some 15 astronauts who "had broken faith with us and ignored a standing order from Deke"; some, having apologized and served their suspensions, flew on Skylab in the mid-1970s.
 The covers affair resulted in prejudice in the Air Force against former astronauts (all three Apollo 15 astronauts had served there).
 This deterred Apollo 14's Stu Roosa from returning to the Air Force when he left NASA, leading him to go into business instead.
 Although Apollo 16's Charles Duke had taken covers to the lunar surface in April 1972, changes to the PPK procedures instituted by NASA meant that none were taken on Apollo 17 that December.
 Today, astronauts are forbidden by federal regulation from taking philatelic items into space as mementos.

 The remaining covers in the Apollo 15 astronauts' control (298 from the group of 400 and 61 more from Worden) were held by NASA during the investigation; Worden said he surrendered them at Kraft's request on the understanding they would be returned once the investigation was over, but the covers were transferred to the National Archives in August 1973.
 There was a Justice Department investigation into the covers.
 Its Criminal Division decided in 1974 that no prosecution was warranted, but the Civil Division the following year assumed the covers would be retained by the government.
 Kraft wrote, "it was questionable that any law had been broken and [the Justice Department] realized that dragging astronauts into court would not be a popular pastime."